leta199/Simulation-Random-Walks/README.md

 This project will cover:

-- Setting up simulation parameters (number of bets, number of repetitions)
+- Setting up simulation parameters (number of bets, number of repetitions).
-- Simulating an amount won after 100,000  bets
+- Simulating an amount won after 100,000  bets.
-- Simulating "Gamblers Ruin" using random walks
+- Simulating "Gamblers Ruin" using random walks.
-- Graphing the random walk and finding the probability of making between $4600 and $6000 from 100,000 bets in a casino
+- Graphing the random walk and finding the probability of making between $4600 and $6000 from 100,000 bets in a casino.

 ## HOW IT'S MADE
 Languages used: R (version 4.5.1)